 GW: Do you collaborate with one florist in particular?

 KK: No, as the project travels, I always look to involve local florists.
 Therefore up until now, I have not worked with the same one.
 I find that it is interesting to have different people designing flowers and see their reinterpretation.
 Each time has been an experience, as I discuss with the florist, explaining the concept and context, not only of the project but of each historical event, which can then inform their choice in the final forms.

 GW: Can you give some examples of the flowers you have exhibited?

-GW: Your works are shown at the Centre Pompidou and then displayed on a world tour.
+GW: Your works have been shown at the Centre Pompidou and then displayed on a world tour.

-KK: The visitors will ask themselves, ‘Why are there dried flowers here?
+KK: The visitors asked themselves, ‘Why are there dried flowers here?
 They’re beautiful, but what do they mean?’.
-Wall labels indicate the historic moments the flowers represent.
-I want the public to be interested in these moments in time, and start to research in their own way, find out what they think is interesting, and come across a part of history which perhaps they are not so familiar with.
+Wall labels indicated the historic moments the flowers represented.
+I wanted the public to be interested in these moments in time, and start to research in their own way, find out what they think is interesting, and come across a part of history which perhaps they are not so familiar with.
 I want to transfer to the public the desire to ask more questions, to become more curious.